-Click the Inspector button in the toolbar to display the Inspector pane if it isn't already visible.
-In the Adjust Color workspace, the Color Correction section in the Inspector pane provides Brightness, Contrast, Saturation, Lift, Gamma, and Gain sliders you can use to adjust the values of the red, green, and blue channels.
-As you adjust the controls, the waveform/histogram/vectorscope monitor and video preview will update in real time to allow you to check your progress.
+Click the Inspector button i in the toolbar to display the Inspector pane if it isn't already visible.
+In the Adjust Color workspace, the Color Correction section in the Inspector pane provides Brightness, Contrast, Saturation, Lift, Gamma, and Gain sliders you can use to adjust video levels.
+As you adjust the controls, the waveform/histogram/vectorscope monitor and video preview will update in real time to allow you to check your adjustments.